Arunvishnu123/Peer-to-Peer-BlockChain/protocol.md

 L | TransactionLedger | Post | Full transaction message to adding it in the transaction ledger | JSON String representation which is encode to bytes |
 M | MineComplete |Post |Send the Mining complete status to the other peers | JSON String representation which is encode to bytes |

-* payload information and  explanation of  all types of  request and corresponding response will discussed in details in the coming section.
+* payload information and  explanation of  all types of  request and corresponding response will discuss in details in the coming section.

 # 3. [Data/Arguments] - The data/argument is the content which need to be send or receive by the nodes.Here the message is of simple json format.Here Data or argument which deppends on the type of request method([get or post]).